i-MSCP/plugins/incubator/CronJobs/README.md

 **Notes**
   - If support for jailed cron jobs is detected and a package is not installed on your system, an error will be throw
-  - The msmtp package is required to allow cron to send email notifications from the jailed environment.
+  - The msmtp package is required to allow cron to send email notifications from the jailed environment

 ## Installation